Last changed

 Although the -dev

-image variants have similar security features as their distroless versions, such as complete SBOMs and signatures, they feature additional software that is typically not necessary in production environments.
-The general recommendation is to use the -dev
+container image variants have similar security features as their more minimal versions, they feature additional software that is typically not necessary in production environments.
+We recommend using multi-stage builds to leverage the -dev

-To better understand how to work with Chainguard Images, we encourage you to visit Chainguard Academy, our documentation and education platform.
+To better understand how to work with Chainguard Containers, please visit Chainguard Academy and Chainguard Courses.

-Chainguard Images contain software packages that are direct or transitive dependencies.
+Chainguard container images contain software packages that are direct or transitive dependencies.
 The following licenses were found in the "latest" version of this image:

 Apache-2.0